microsoft/FluidFramework/experimental/dds/tree2/docs/schema2.md

 3. Map Node: single field type which must permit empty.
    Allows all string field keys.
    Provides the functionality currently done by making a node schema with extra local fields.
-4. Field Node: Implicitly unwraps to field in the schema aware tree API.
+4. Field Node: Has a single unnamed filed (using the empty field key).
+   When reading in the editable tree API implicitly, unwraps to the field.
-   Provides the functionality currently done by making a node schema with a primary field (empty field key).
+   This provides the functionality currently done by making a node schema with a primary field (empty field key), which used for "array nodes".

-Each of these will get a seperate API to declare (similar to SchemaBuilder.object and SchemaBuilder.primative, except we will have 4 options).
+Each of these will get a separate API to declare (similar to SchemaBuilder.object and SchemaBuilder.primitive, except we will have 4 options).
 Each will also get its own API for accessing it in editable tree, though all will extend a common generic tree traversal API as well.

 This will mirror how field kinds work, where we have a small collection of supported kinds in schema, and each gets its own editable tree API.

-Struct Nodes will also get an addational feature: custom field names.
+Struct Nodes will also get an additional feature: custom field names.
-Custom field names allow the view schema to delcare the string to be used for the name of the field in schmea-aware APIs insread of just using the field key.
+Custom field names allow the view schema to declare the string to be used for the name of the field in schema-aware APIs instead of just using the field key.
 This can default to the field key, but can optionally be a distinct string.

-Custiomizable field names are great for app maintainability: a field in coded can be renamed as used in code without breakign existing data.
+Customizable field names are great for app maintainability: a field in coded can be renamed as used in code without breaking existing data.
-There are also some further benifits: it makes it practical to ban specific field names for use in APIs if they collide with our framework APIs.
+There are also some further benefits: it makes it practical to ban specific field names for use in APIs if they collide with our framework APIs.
-Since an app can rename the field without changing how data is persisted, requiring them to do this renamining if a framework update causes a name collision will be ok.
+Since an app can rename the field without changing how data is persisted, requiring them to do this remaining if a framework update causes a name collision will be ok.
-This means Struct Nodes can have schem-aware APIs that don't have to use symbols to avoid field name collosions.
+This means Struct Nodes can have scheme-aware APIs that don't have to use symbols to avoid field name collisions.
 We will keep a method to look up fields by their keys to cover generic code as well.

-Custom field names make it practical to to use long collision resistant names for fields, and this ussage pattern can replace most of the need for global field keys.
+Custom field names make it practical to to use long collision resistant names for fields, and this usage pattern can replace most of the need for global field keys.
 The other use case, where the same field is desired on multiple schema can be handled in other ways, like putting it on a reused child node, or just putting the field directly on each schema its desired on.

 ### Annotation Pattern

-ExtraGlobalFields in the previous design existed to support an "annotations pattern" where a an app could opt some or all of their schema into alowing annotation subtrees to be placed on nodes.
+ExtraGlobalFields in the previous design existed to support an "annotations pattern" where a an app could opt some or all of their schema into allowing annotation subtrees to be placed on nodes.
-This addressed usecases where multiple users of the same tree (might be different applications entirly, or just different views withing the same app, different versions of an app etc.) want to store extra data ("annodations") on a tree, without interfearing with eachother.
+This addressed use-cases where multiple users of the same tree (might be different applications entirely, or just different views withing the same app, different versions of an app etc.) want to store extra data ("annotations") on a tree, without interfering with each-other.

 ExtraGlobalFields isn't really a full solution to this.
-The real challance is that different applications may have different view schema, each with a different set of known annotations.
+The real challenge is that different applications may have different view schema, each with a different set of known annotations.
 Our stored vs view schema already can model this, even without ExtraGlobalFields: each application can add their annotations as optional fields to the stored schema.

-The only thing thats really missing is how the applications should handle opening documents with exexpected stored fields like these.
+The only thing thats really missing is how the applications should handle opening documents with expected stored fields like these.
 This an be addressed by doing either one or both of the following:

 1. Allow field in the schema (stored and view) to indicate how applications which do not understand the field should tret the type.
     Some options:
-    1.  read+write, preserve where posible
+    1.  read+write, preserve where possible
     1.  read+write, clear on mutation
     1.  readonly
-    1. Treat as outof schema / unsupported
+    1. Treat as out of schema / unsupported
-2. Allow nodes to delcare if they support unrecognized fields (in the view schema only).
+2. Allow nodes to declare if they support unrecognized fields (in the view schema only).
     This would generate an API that could enumerate unexpected fields in the schema-aware API.

 ## Schedule